gabgir/gabgir.github.io/about.md

 permalink: /about/
 ---

-Layer 0 network engineer, coder and photograph
+I am a layer 0 network engineer, coder and photograph.
+I like to play around with technology.
+This site is a place for me to share ideas, findings and thoughts.

 ### Contact me